VINCI-AppliedNLP/vitals/README.md

-REMARK: No sensitive information found, original pakcage
+REMARK: No sensitive information found, ExampleLog.log over 50 M is removed by BFG

 Pipeline
 --------------